Dear Author, to reduce as much as possible the evaluation time of your article, proceed by following the submission steps as follows:

 2. Numbering.
 The figures must be named separately and identified only by numbers in the order they are cited in the text (Fig. 1, Fig. 2, Fig. 3, etc.).
 To identify the figures, do not use letters (Fig. 1A, 1B, 1C, etc.).

 4. Grouping of figures.
 Figures can be grouped on boards.
 Make sure all figures are named sequentially.
-All board composing figures must be sent separately, preferably with exact dimensions.
+All figures that will compose the board must be sent separately and, preferably, have the exact dimensions.
 If necessary, a sketch with the layout can be suggested.
 However, the final grouping will be done by the image editor.

 5. Micrographs.
 Scale bars are not mandatory.